the-scarllette/rl-environments/tinytown/README.md

 | 1     | Greenhouse | <img src="images/tinytown-greenhouse.png" alt="Tinytown Greenhouse" width="75"/> | <img src="images/tinytown-greenhouse-pattern.png" alt="Tinytown Greenhouse Pattern" width="75"/> |

 The environment start state is an entirely empty grid in the resource phase.
 During the resource phase, the agent places one resource in an empty grid square.
+If the environment is deterministic, the agent can place any resource on any empty square in the grid.
+Otherwise, the state specifies which resource is to be placed and the agent just chooses where to place it.
+The resource to be placed is chosen uniform randomly.
-After this, the environment transitions to the building phase.
+After placing a resource, the environment transitions to the building phase.

 In the building phase, the agent can place buildings on the grid.
 If the matching building pattern is on the grid, the agent can take an action to remove all resources from this pattern and place the corresponding building in one of